Mendez-Will/CS499/index.md

 The chosen artifact for this section is the Event Notification App I originally created for the CS360: Mobile Architect & Programming course.
 This app allowed users to input events, store them, and receive notifications when the event occurred, all secured by a login system.
 When I first took the course I was initially unfamiliar with mobile development and Java, so when I completed the course the event app had many areas for improvement.
  I chose this app as the artifact because it showcases my growth as a developer and highlights my skills in both front and backend developments.
 The app itself is comprised of four screens; one to manage login and account creation, one to input and edit events, one to show all of the events, and one to allow the user to grant permissions for notifications from the app on the input time and date.

-*Enhancements done:*
+*List of Enhancements performed:*

-- Updated comments throughout
+- Updated comments throughout all files, including header files and in-line comments.

-- Updated UI Design for all screens in app to enhance clarity
+- Updated UI Design for all screens in app to enhance clarity and ease of use.

-- Updated Icons
+- Updated Icons for better represenation of screens and actions.

-- Changed SQL database to only accept event details, created second database to securely hold login credentials
+- Changed SQL database to only accept event details, created second database to securely hold login credentials.

-- Fixed SMS permission request button
+- Fixed SMS permission request button to send permission requests.

 - Enabled notification request to be sent to all devices with API 26 or later (Pre-API26 devices will have it enabled by default.)

-- Fixed central recyclerview to show events and store them when the user exits the app
+- Fixed central recyclerview layout to show events immendiately after creation.

-- Updated event screen to automatically load details into text boxes when editing
+- Updated event screen to automatically load details into text boxes when editing.

 Reflecting on the enhancements done, I learned a lot about Android Development, SQL databases, and the Java language.
 I faced a lot of challenges when trying to use android studio because it is not an IDE that I use regularly and testing was difficult, especially when using a virtual phone.
 I was able to get around these hurdles by reviewing guides and eventually switching to test on the physical phone, and as a result I was able to both add a new IDE to my tool belt and gain experience in testing with physical devices.
 In conjunction to using a new IDE, I also needed to relearn Java-SQL interactions to properly query SQL databases, and thus have become comfortable with making and working with local SQL databases.
 The finished enhancement demonstrates my ability to analyze weaknesses in an existing project and make improvements that align with modern software engineering practices.
 By tackling both front-end UI elements and back-end database design, I showcased my versatility as a developer.
 This project now serves as a testament to my technical skills and my ability to improve software iteratively based on feedback and new knowledge.